SABS-R3/module01_se_day2/_episodes/11-scientific-numpy.md

 ~~~
 {: .output}

 These are known as 'vectorised' operations, and are very fast.
-We'll be looking at these in more detail next week when we look at optimisation.
+We'll be looking at making use of these in more detail next week when we look at optimisation.

 But for now, let's take a brief look at a basic example that demonstrates the performance of NumPy over Python lists.
 First, using Python lists we can do the following, that creates a 2D list of size 10000x10000, sets all elements to zero, then adds 10 to all those elements: